Eximchain/terraform-aws-eximchain-node/README.md

 Wait for processes to start

 One way to check is to inspect the log folder.
-If geth and constellation have started, we expect to find logs for `constellation` and `eximchain`, not just `init-eximchain`.
+If exim and constellation have started, we expect to find logs for `constellation` and `eximchain`, not just `init-eximchain`.

 ```sh
 $ ls /opt/quorum/log
 ```

-Another way is to check the supervisor config folder. if geth and constellation have started, we expect to find files `eximchain-supervisor.conf` and `constellation-supervisor.conf`.
+Another way is to check the supervisor config folder. if exim and constellation have started, we expect to find files `eximchain-supervisor.conf` and `constellation-supervisor.conf`.

 ```sh
 $ ls /etc/supervisor/conf.d